Stuff Matters: Synopsis

 Each of the book's chapters begins with the same photograph of Miodownik sitting on the rooftop of his London apartment.
 In each iteration of the photo, a different object is circled a teacup in one chapter, a flowerpot in another, and so on with that chapter focused on the history and science of the material of which the highlighted item consists.
 Over the course of the book, Miodownik covers a number of materials that have been around for a long time (steel, paper, glass, porcelain), some introduced last century (concrete, plastics, carbon fiber), and a few relatively new inventions (graphene, aerogels).
 He includes a chapter on chocolate due in large part to his own obsession with the sweet.
 Miodownik seeks to draw connections from the materials to the lives of the people who use them, saying, "The material world is not just a display of our technology and culture, it is part of us.
 We invented it, we made it, and in turn, it makes us who we are."

 The author takes varying approaches to explaining each material's attributes and their importance, since according to him, the "materials and our relationships with them are too diverse for a single approach to suit them all".
 In the process of describing the book's subjects he intersperses scientific knowledge with insights into the materials' impacts on human history.
 For instance, historically the Chinese had a technological edge over the rest of the world in many respects (they alone held the secret to making porcelain for hundreds of years, for one example).
 However, their culture preferred other materials over glass, and Miodownik surmises that the resulting lack of advancement with that substance later held the culture back scientifically, as glass is a key component in such tools as microscopes and telescopes.
-Elsewhere, the author describes how the sudden 19th-century surge in popularity of billiards can be linked to the invention of both nylon and vinyl (the need for a cheap alternative to ivory for making pool balls led to the increased development of celluloid, the success of which led to further innovation in plastics).
+Elsewhere, the author describes how the sudden 19th-century surge in popularity of billiards can be linked to the invention of both nylon and vinyl, as the need for a cheap alternative to ivory for making pool balls led to the increased development of celluloid, the success of which led to further innovation in plastics.